Henokagb/matchstick_game_sh/README.md

 # matchstick_game_sh
 Play the shell version of a matchstick game against an Artificial Intelligence, in your terminal

-The goal is to make your oponent picking the last matchstick.
+The goal is to make your opponent picking the last matchstick.

 Start the game by executing the binary 'matchstick' with two parameters.
 The first parameter is the number of lines (of matchsticks) and the second one is the max number of stick that you can remove in one play.